-Similarly, inflation may negatively affect consumer behavior and purchasing power, reducing the number of cars purchased by consumers during periods of heightened inflation.
-During the twelve months ended June 30, 2022, consumer prices increased 9.1% according to the Department of Labor.
-While increases in the rate of inflation have slowed since summer 2022, rates of inflation have remained consistently elevated compared to the years leading up to the coronavirus pandemic, and we cannot predict the extent prices will continue to rise, or the long-term effects these conditions may have on consumer behavior.
+Similarly, inflation both with respect to new and used cars prices and the broader macroeconomic environment, may negatively affect consumer behavior and purchasing power, reducing the number of cars purchased by consumers during periods of heightened inflation, such as inflation.
+For example, during the twelve months ended June 30, 2022, during which consumer prices increased 9.1% according to the Department of Labor, and while increases in the rate of inflation have slowed since the summer of 2022, rates of inflation have remained consistently elevated compared to the years leading up to the coronavirus pandemic, and we cannot predict the extent prices will continue to rise, or the long-term effects these conditions may have on consumer behavior.

 Further, economic impacts and the impacts on consumer behavior resulting from responses to the coronavirus pandemic negatively affected our business, growth, financial condition, results of operations and cash flows in a number of ways.
-Most directly, in the first and second quarters of 2020, a number of state and local governments took steps that prohibited or curtailed the sale of automobiles.
-On top of these legal restrictions, economic uncertainty, as well as a decrease in consumers' need and willingness to make discretionary trips outside of the home, decreased the demand for cars.
+Most directly, in the first and second quarters of 2020, a number of state and local governments took steps that prohibited or curtailed adversely impacted the sale of automobiles.
+On top of these legal restrictions, In addition, economic uncertainty, as well as a decrease in consumers' need and willingness to make discretionary trips outside of the home, decreased the demand for cars.
 Cumulatively, these factors resulted in a drastic reduction in the number of cars bought by our users from our dealers.
-In the second and third quarters of 2020, our units declined by approximately 22% over the same two-quarter period in 2019.
-Although we have experienced a marked improvement in our financial and operational metrics since the height of the pandemic, our business could suffer depending upon how employee, consumer or dealer behavior or the macroeconomic environment are affected by the long-term effects of the pandemic.
-For example, if consumer demand for cars is permanently decreased because remote working continues to be prevalent in the long term and the need for workers to commute is reduced or if consumers become accustomed to contactless purchases and we are not able to successfully roll out our TrueCar+ experience, our business may be harmed.
+In the second and third quarters of 2020, for example, our units declined by approximately 22% over the same two-quarter period in 2019.
+Although we have experienced a marked improvement in our financial and operational metrics since the height of the pandemic, our business could suffer depending upon how employee, consumer or dealer behavior or the macroeconomic environment are affected by the due to certain potential long-term effects of the pandemic.
+For example, if consumer demand for cars is permanently decreased because remote working continues to be prevalent in the long term and the need for workers to commute commuting is reduced or if consumers become accustomed to contactless purchases and we are not able to successfully roll out our TrueCar+ experience, our business may be harmed.
 Further, many dealers were able to increase profits as a result of certain conditions caused by the pandemic, such as low inventory levels and marketing costs, and if dealers continue this operational approach, our business could be adversely affected.
-Additionally, the resumption of student loan payments, which were temporarily paused with respect to most publiclyheld student loans during the coronavirus pandemic, may have a negative impact on consumer spending, which could adversely affect demand for automobiles and our business.
+Additionally, the resumption of student loan payments, which were temporarily paused with respect to most publicly-held student loans during the coronavirus pandemic, may have a negative impact on consumer spending, which could adversely affect demand for automobiles and our business.